google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 The Good

 The 39 lb weight makes it easy to move around.
-One person can lift it into a car trunk or truck bed without help.
+One person can lift it into a car trunk or truck bed without help — a real advantage over generators in the 50-70 lb range.

 "I've had my 100519 for 3 years.
 I change the oil every 50 hours, run it dry before storage, and it starts on the second pull every time.
 For $400, I'm amazed."